 With a 401(k), most companies choose to provide some contribution to employees via a match or a profit share.
 Contrary to popular belief, your company is not required to offer employees a matching contribution program with your 401(k) — it's an option.
 But if you decide to offer your employees a 401(k) match or profit-share, you will also receive it (alongside a corporate tax deduction for your business).
 Deciding whether to provide a match and determining how much to match is typically more of a cash flow decision for most businesses.

 Note that owners' and key employees' personal contributions may be limited in the absence of a match or Safe Harbor plan.

 Here's another benefit you don't get with an IRA: access to your money when you really need it, with no penalties or high interest rates.

 Of course, you don't want to remove money from your retirement savings unless it's truly necessary as it can hurt how much you build for retirement.
 However, with a 401(k) you can have the option of taking a loan.
-If you enable this feature, you (or any employee that takes a loan) can loan yourself 50% of your vested 401(k) account balance up to the maximum amount of $50,000.
+If you enable this feature, you or any of your employees can take a loan of up to 50% of the vested 401(k) account balance up to the maximum amount of $50,000.
 You will contribute back to your account to pay down the loan typically over a 5-year period.
 Even the interest you pay on the loan goes back into your account.